tortellini-tools/action/.github/ISSUE_TEMPLATE/evaluation.md

 Describe which command line tool or service you are going to evaluate.

-Describe which repository you are using to evaluate with.
+For each repository you are using to evaluate create a new comment in this issue.

 Describe commands / output used to evaluate.